BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

 * [Dear ImGui](https://github.com/ocornut/imgui) - A very popular immediate mode GUI library with an active community.
 There are bindings to many other languages available.
   * [clap-imgui](https://github.com/schwaaa/clap-imgui) - A minimal example of a CLAP plugin with ImGui.
-* [Pugl](https://github.com/lv2/pugl) - Minimal GUI layer made specifically for plugins.
-* [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) - Another popular immediate mode GUI library.
-Written in pure C, and bindings to many other languages are available.
-* [raygui](https://github.com/raysan5/raygui) - Another lightweight immediate mode GUI library written in pure C.
 * [egui] - An ImGui-inspired immediate mode GUI library for Rust.
     - [egui_baseview](https://github.com/BillyDM/egui-baseview) - A shim to run egui on top of [baseview].
-* [Vizia] - A declarative GUI library for Rust.
-Comes with a [baseview] backend built-in.
 * [Iced] - A cross-platform GUI library for Rust focused on simplicity and type-safety.
+    - [iced_audio] - Iced widgets for audio applications.
     - [iced_baseview](https://github.com/BillyDM/iced_baseview) - A shim to run Iced on top of [baseview].
-    - [iced_audio] - Iced widgets for audio applications.
+* [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) - Another popular immediate mode GUI library.
+Written in pure C, and bindings to many other languages are available.
+* [Pugl](https://github.com/lv2/pugl) - Minimal GUI layer made specifically for plugins.
+* [Qt](https://www.qt.io/) - It's possible to use Qt for CLAP plugins (though I'm not sure about other plugin formats).
+  * [Example Clap Plugins](https://github.com/free-audio/clap-plugins/tree/main) - The offical example CLAP plugins use Qt for their GUI.
+* [raygui](https://github.com/raysan5/raygui) - Another lightweight immediate mode GUI library written in pure C.
+* [robtk](https://github.com/x42/robtk) - A minimal layer for creating GUIs for LV2 plugins.
 * [Slint] - Robust and feature-packed declarative GUI library with bindings for Rust and C++.
 It's free to use for open source projects, but it requires a paid license to use for closed-source projects.
-* [Qt](https://www.qt.io/) - It's possible to use Qt for CLAP plugins (though I'm not sure about other plugin formats).
-  * [Example Clap Plugins](https://github.com/free-audio/clap-plugins/tree/main) - The offical example CLAP plugins use Qt for their GUI.
+* [Vizia] - A declarative GUI library for Rust.
+Comes with a [baseview] backend built-in.

 ## "I am hardcore and want to make my own GUI solution"

 There are plenty of options that allow you to just draw shapes and text to the screen.

+* [bgfx](https://github.com/bkaradzic/bgfx) - Low-level cross platform graphics library that abstracts over different graphics APIs.
+Has a sizeable community.
+* [Cairo](https://www.cairographics.org/) - An old but widely used vector graphics library.
+It is not hardware-accelerated though, so it is quite slow.
+But on the flip side not being hardware-accelerated removes the headaches involved with graphics drivers.
+* [femtovg](https://github.com/femtovg/femtovg) - An OpenGL vector graphics rendering library written in Rust, based on NanoVG.
+* [Lyon](https://github.com/nical/lyon) - A tessellation library written in Rust.
+It simply outputs a list of triangles for the GPU to render.
 * [NanoVG](https://github.com/inniyah/nanovg) - Vector graphics rendering library for OpenGL.
-* [femtovg](https://github.com/femtovg/femtovg) - An OpenGL vector graphics rendering library written in Rust, based on NanoVG.
-* [vg-renderer](https://github.com/jdryg/vg-renderer) - A vector graphics renderer for [bgfx].
 * [Skia](https://skia.org/) - Hardware-accelerated 2D vector graphics library.
 Built by Google to power Chrome and Flutter.
 It has a relatively large binary size though.
-* [Cairo](https://www.cairographics.org/) - An old but widely used vector graphics library.
-It is not hardware-accelerated though, so it is quite slow.
-But on the flip side not being hardware-accelerated removes the headaches involved with graphics drivers.
-* [bgfx](https://github.com/bkaradzic/bgfx) - Low-level cross platform graphics library that abstracts over different graphics APIs.
-Has a sizeable community.
+* [vg-renderer](https://github.com/jdryg/vg-renderer) - A vector graphics renderer for [bgfx].
 * [wgpu](https://wgpu.rs/) - Low-level cross platform graphics library for Rust that abstracts over different graphics APIs.
 Inspired by WebGPU.
   * [glyphon](https://github.com/grovesNL/glyphon) - An easy way to layout and render text in wgpu using [Cosmic Text](https://github.com/pop-os/cosmic-text/).
-* [Lyon](https://github.com/nical/lyon) - A tessellation library written in Rust.
-It simply outputs a list of triangles for the GPU to render.

 [CLAP]: https://github.com/free-audio/clap
 [Vizia]: https://github.com/vizia/vizia